boris-nekezov/vuejs-basics-course/08-components-structure/TOPICS.md

+# Pull or download new version of the repository

+## github.com/boris-nekezov/vuejs-basics-course

 #  1.Folder structure review:

 ##  `src` folder is the most important.
 Here we write our vuejs code

-##  `babel.config.js` - babel is transpiler allow us to write es6 and then it transpile it in es5
+##  `babel.config.js` - babel is transpiler which allow us to write es6 and then it transpile it in es5

-##  `public\index.html` - the file that is actually get served.
-This the file will be shown in the end.
-This file is edited by vuejs
+##  `public\index.html` - is the file that is actually get served.
+This the file will be shown at the end.
+This file is edited by vuejs.

-#  `dist` folder this is the folder containing all built assests for production mode.
+#  `dist` folder - this is the folder containing all builded assests for production mode.

-### `NOTE!!!` You won't see in development mode because in development mode assets are in the memory of the pc.
+### `NOTE!!!` You won't see dist folder in development mode because in development mode assets are builded in the memory of the pc.

 ##  `package.json` - file manage all the dependencies.
 Vue-loader is important since it allows us to use these single file templates